wsxyslk3-oss/clash-verge-script/README.md

 # clash-verge-script
-Use this script in Clash Verge for global configuration (global extension script) to achieve the following:
+Use this script in Clash Verge for global configuration (global extension script) to achieve the following(Fake IP mode must be enabled):

 1. Direct connection for domain names within mainland China;
 2. Use proxy for domain names that require a proxy;